simonmichael/hledger/doc/RELEASING.md

 ## Glossary
-Here are some definitions, useful eg when executing or automating release procedures.
+Here is some terminology used in this doc.
+These form a domain language that we use for precision and shared understanding when working with the hledger release process.

 |                                     |                                                                                                                                                                                                                                                                                                                                                                                                                            |
 |-------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|